CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ## Task 2: Update Bot Framework Composer

-You're going to use the Bot Framework Composer to create your bot.
+In this task, you're going to use the Bot Framework Composer to create your bot.
 This tools is updated regularly, so let's make sure you have the latest version installed.

 > **Note**: Updates may include changes to the user interface that affect the instructions in this exercise.